Why The Asheville Greek Festival Should Be On Your Fall Itinerary

 • Greek salad

-Items are labeled for gluten-sensitive and vegan eaters.
-However, still exert caution here if you are incredibly sensitive or allergic (we are a part-Celiac household).
+🌾 Items are labeled for gluten-sensitive and vegan eaters.
+However, exert caution here if you are incredibly sensitive or allergic (we are a part-Celiac household).
 Not everyone serving was fully aware of each item’s ingredients.
-You might want to message the event coordinator in advance.
+I suggest messaging the event coordinator in advance.
+Everyone is incredibly nice and helpful.

 Beverages